swaldman/audiofluidity/README.md

   val deployer = new Deployer.Exec(/* preparsedCommand = immutable.Seq("rsync", "-av", ".", "user@host:/web/server/root") */)
 ```

 Basically, we'll want to fill in all of the blanks marked `???`.
-We are writing Scala code here, so Strings should be provided
+We are writing Scala code here, so Strings should usually be provided
 as double-quoted string literals.
 Very helpfully here, we can also use thrice-double-quoted multiline string literals.

 #### Podcast-level values